poyro/poyro/packages/vitest/README.md

 ### `libc++abi: terminating due to uncaught exception of type Napi::Error:`

+There can be many reasons for this error, below are a few common reasons why it may happen.

+#### Test timeout exceeded

-There can be many reasons for this error, but one common cause is that your timeout is too low.
+One common cause is that your timeout is too low.
 Try increasing the timeout in the third argument of the `it`/`test` function or inside `vitest.config.js`.
 Additionally, ensure that you `await` the matcher call, as it is asynchronous.

+#### Out of memory

+If you're running on a machine with limited memory, you may run out of memory during the test.
+Try closing other memory-intensive processes or running the test on a machine with more memory.

+Additionally, you may also receive this error if you attempt to parallelize test with a `Promise.all` or similar construct.
+Each of these tests will spawn a new instance of the LLM, which can quickly consume memory.
+In such instances, it is recommended to run the tests serially.

+#### Other issues

-If this doesn't solve your issue, please get in touch with us on the [Poyro Discord](https://discord.gg/xcQWXeyk) for further assistance.
+If none of these solves your issue, please get in touch with us on the [Poyro Discord](https://discord.gg/xcQWXeyk) for further assistance.